Motorcycle And Bicycle Accident Claims

 And when a motorcycle or bicycle and car collide, the smaller vehicle invariably ends up much, much worse.

-At Linley Welwood LLP, we understand your needs as the victim of a motorcycle accident or bicycle accident.
+At Linley Welwood LLP in Abbotsford, we understand your needs as the victim of a motorcycle accident or bicycle accident.
 We have dealt with many clients in your position and can guide you through the challenges you will face.

 Understanding Your Injury

-Part of your lawsuit will involve questions of fault and a look at the causes of your accident.
+Part of your lawsuit will involve questions of fault and a look at the causes of your motorcycle or bicycle accident.
 The logistics behind your accident will probably be different from other vehicle accidents for a number of reasons, including:

 - Visibility: You are less visible to most vehicles.
 Even if you have lights, because of your smaller size it’s easier for cars to turn into your lane or cut you off.